 Government Expenditure and Economic Growth in the EU: Long-Run Tendencies and Short-Term Adjustment

-This paper analyses the both the long and the short-run relation between government expenditure and potential output in EU countries.
-Having a satisfactory measurement of these relations has relevant implications for policy.
-From a long-term perspective, it improves the understanding of the links between output growth and public finances sustainability.
-Over a medium-to-short run horizon, it provides a benchmark to evaluate the stance of expenditure policy.
-In the analysis, the panel dimension of the data set is exploited in such a way: (i) to improve the power of statistical tests for the analysis of the dynamic properties of macroeconomic series through panel unit root and panel co-integration tests; (ii) to obtain country-specific information on adjustment dynamics by means of pooled mean group estimation.
+This paper analyses both the long and the short-run relation between government expenditure and potential output in EU countries by means of pooled mean group estimation (Pesaran, Shin, and Smith (1999)).
 Results show that, over a sample comprising EU-15 countries over the 1970-2003 period, it cannot be rejected the hypothesis of a common long-term elasticity between cyclically-adjusted primary expenditure and potential output close to unity.
-The long-run elasticity is however not stable over time (it decreased considerably over the decades) and is significantly higher than unity in catching-up countries, in fast-aging countries, in low-debt countries, and in countries with weak numerical rules for the control of government spending.
-The average speed of adjustment of government expenditure to its long-term relation is 3 years, but there are significant differences across countries.
+However, the long-run elasticity decreased considerably over the decades and is significantly higher than unity in catching-up countries, in fast-ageing countries, in low-debt countries, and in countries with weak numerical rules for the control of government spending.
+The average speed of adjustment of government expenditure to its long-tem relation is 3 years, but there are significant differences across countries.
 Anglo-Saxon and Nordic countries exhibit in general a faster adjustment process, while adjustment in Southern European countries appears somehow slower.

 Keywords: Government expenditure, Wagner's law, panel cointegration